openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In contrast to the flow specified in (#endpoints), this flows is initiated by the Issuer when the credentials are "ready" and need to be "picked up" by the wallet application.
 How the user provides information required for the issuance of a requested credential to the Issuer and the business processes conducted by the Issuer to issue a credential are out of scope of this specification.

+ToDo: include a sequence diagram

 1. To initiate the flow, the Issuer needs to communicates to the wallet two parameters: the pre-authorized code and the credential type the code is valid for.
-The Issuer can send them in two different ways.
-Either the issuer sends them in an issuance initiation request to the Issuance Initiation Endpoint of the wallet as described in (#issuance_initiation_request).
-Or the issuer renders a QR code containing the issuance initiation request with these parameters.
+The Issuer can send them in multiple ways.
+One way is for the issuer to send them in an issuance initiation request to the Issuance Initiation Endpoint of the wallet as described in (#issuance_initiation_request).
+Another is for the issuer to render a QR code containing the issuance initiation request with these parameters.
 In this case, the user scans the QR code with her wallet on a different device in order to proceed.
 1. When initiating the flow, the Issuer also indicates if the PIN is required.
 If it is, sends PIN to the wallet using a channel different from an issuance initiation request.
 1. The wallet sends the pre-authorized code to the issuer's Token Endpoint.
 This request MUST contain a user PIN if requested by the issuer.
 1. The issuer responds with an access token valid for credential issuance.